section-engineering-education/engineering-education/articles/Laravel-HTTP-client/index.md

 In this case, the resource is deleted where ```user_id=1```.

 ## Conclusion
-In this tutorial, we have learned the basic uses of the new Laravel HTTP Client.
+In this tutorial, we have learned how to use the new Laravel HTTP Client.
-We have seen how to make ``` GET, POST, PUT and DELETE``` requests.
+We have seen how to make `GET`, `POST`, `PUT` and `DELETE` requests.
 To gain more insights on other features of HTTP requests, [this link](https://laravel.com/docs/8.x/http-client) will be of great help.